Kristina01111000/lavendersite/README.md

 - need to get rid of cart button on headder

-- changed meeting to the 19th at 11:00 -> set up the chrome before then
+- changed meeting to the 19th at 11:00 -> set up the chromebook before then
+- she has not responded
 - look into square for wp before then: https://wordpress.org/plugins/woocommerce-square/

 - she wants preorders up by mid-january